 3. Nitrates Increase Muscle Efficiency In Resistance Exercise

-Nitrates are known for their effect in endurance exercise, but what advantages can they provide for someone lifting weights or doing some low-volume, high-weight exercise?
+Nitrates are known for their effect in distance exercise, but what advantages can they provide for someone lifting weights or doing some low-volume, high-weight exercise?

-The same principles of oxygen use apply.
-Even in moderate and heavy intensity training, nitrates decrease the oxygen used for a given amount of work.
+The same principles of exercise tolerance apply.
+Even in moderate and heavy intensity training, nitrates decrease the air used for a given amount of work.

 This effect has some positive downstream effects too.
 Because you’re muscles are using less ATP一the energy currency of your cells一they use less creatine during maximal effort.